 A cold frame is really just a mini greenhouse.
 By protecting your plants from excess cold and frost, a cold frame extends the growing season of greens and herbs.

-This cold frame is uniquely designed for manufactured homeowners who rent their lot in a home community, apartment dwellers with porches or anyone else who has access to the outdoors but does not want to dig up a garden.
+This cold frame is uniquely designed for manufactured homeowners who rent land in a manufactured home community, apartment dwellers with porches or anyone else who has access to the outdoors but does not want to dig up a garden.

-By using a reclaimed window and the right finish, this project makes a great shabby-chic addition to any country home or city apartment!
+By using a reclaimed window and the right finish, this project makes a great shabby-chic addition to any country style home or apartment!

 - Cordless drill